tkazec/essays/javascript-crushers-exposed/essay.md

 		.split("{used}").join(used)
 		.split("{code}").join(code);

 Congratulations!
-You've created a JavaScript crusher.
+You’ve created a JavaScript crusher.
 Take a look at the [final code](crush.js). :)

 ## Epilogue: Unpacking
 This is where it all comes together (or apart?).

 The bootstrap loops through the replacement characters, recursively unpacking the code.
 Each pass, it splits the crushed string on every occurance of the character, then pops the last element—which, as added during step 2, is the original substring.
-Then it's a simple matter of joining the array back up by that substring.
+Then it’s a simple matter of joining the array back up by that substring.
 This goes on until the crush characters have all been processed and the code is fully unpacked.

 The code is then evaluated, and the process is complete!